 The United Kingdom has entered into an intergovernmental agreement with the United States of America ("IGA") to facilitate FATCA compliance.
-Under the IGA, FATCA compliance will be enforced in the United Kingdom under the International Tax Compliance (United States of America) Regulations 2013.
+As with CRS compliance, FATCA compliance is enforced in the United Kingdom under the International Tax Compliance (United States of America) Regulations 2015.